dora-team/dora.dev/hugo/content/capabilities/work-visibility-in-value-stream/index.md

 ---
 title: "Visibility of work in the value stream"
-titleForHTMLHead: "Capabilities: Visibility of work in the value stream" # TODO: can we DRY this out?
+titleForHTMLHead: "Capabilities: Visibility of work in the value stream"
 date: 2023-03-24T12:54:18Z
 category: fast feedback
 draft: false